He died alone of a drug overdose. His mother wants to save others from the same fate | CBC News

 He died alone of a drug overdose.
 His mother wants to save others from the same fate

-Tina Olivera had just watched her son come back from the brink.
+Tina Olivero had just watched her son come back from the brink.

 But hours after he left the hospital, revived by naloxone and treated for a suspected opiate overdose, she found police crouched over him, wrestling in vain to save his life once more.

-Ben Olivera, a six-foot-six "gentle giant," as his mother puts it, died in the early hours of Saturday morning, behind some bushes in a small park on New Gower Street in St. John's.
+Ben Olivero, a six-foot-six "gentle giant," as his mother puts it, died in the early hours of Saturday morning, behind some bushes in a small park on New Gower Street in St. John's.

-"He died by himself," said Olivera, losing her fight against tears in an interview Wednesday, just steps from where her son took his final breaths.
+"He died by himself," said Olivero, losing her fight against tears in an interview Wednesday, just steps from where her son took his final breaths.

 "I can't believe he left this world alone."